emm-jay-ahh/Python_Hacking_Tools/README.md

 <br />

-Tools I create with Python for use with Ethical Hacking or Pen-Testing
+Tools I create with Python for use with Ethical Hacking & Pen-Testing

 Wanting to create my own toolkit/framework like metasploi